medialab/minet/docs/cli.md

   --folder-strategy FOLDER_STRATEGY               Name of the strategy to be used to dispatch the retrieved files into folders to alleviate issues on some filesystems when a folder contains too much files.
 Note that this will be applied on top of --filename-template.
 Defaults to "flat".
 All of the strategies are described at the end of this help.
   --standardize-encoding                          Whether to systematically convert retrieved text to UTF-8.

+columns being added to the output:

+. "index": index of the line in the original file (the output will be arbitrarily ordered since multiple requests are performed concurrently).
+. "resolved": final resolved url (after solving redirects) if different from requested url.
+. "status": HTTP status code of the request, e.g. 200, 404, 503 etc.
+. "error": an error code if anything went wrong when performing the request.
+. "filename": path to the downloaded file, relative to the folder given through -d/--output-dir.
+. "encoding": detected encoding of the requested file if relevant.
+. "raw_contents": if --contents-in-report is set, will contain the downloaded text and the file won't be written.

 --folder-strategy options:

 . "flat": default choice, all files will be written in the indicated